 Here are 10 things to know about gold prices:

-In India, gold demand is expected to fall to its lowest level in three years in 2019, the World Gold Council (WGC) said earlier this month, as domestic prices climb to a record against the backdrop of falling earnings in rural areas.
+In India, gold demand is expected to fall to its lowest level in three years in 2019, the World Gold Council (WGC) said in November, as domestic prices climb to a record against the backdrop of falling earnings in rural areas.